 The ten principles of the CSA Model Code as applied by the College

-To fulfill this purpose, the College has designated an individual as a Privacy Officer who is responsible for everyday operation and control of personal information as well as the College’s compliance with this Statement.
+To fulfill this purpose, the College has designated an individual as a Privacy Officer who is responsible for everyday operation and control of personal information as well as the College’s compliance with this Policy.

 2. Identifying Purposes:

 The College is required, pursuant to the Nova Scotia Medical Act3, to regulate the practice of medicine in the province with due regard to the public interest.
 The College uses personal information of its members and patients to carry out this function.
 The purposes for which the College collects, uses and discloses personal information include:

 - All regulatory purposes

 - Registration and licensing

 - Incorporation membership

 - Record of membership and licensees / member status